notkarenyi/accessibility-demo/README.md

 ![ACM logo](resources/acm-logo.png)

 Writing good alt text takes a little thought.
 Think of it as similar to a caption, only as brief as possible.
-For example, do not write "Image of..." or "Graphic of..." since it's usually obvious what the element is, even to screen readers.
+For example, do not write "Image of..." or "Graphic of..." since it's usually obvious what the element is.
 However, "Painting of..." may be used since the user would not know this if the image had failed to load.

 Be accurate when describing image content&mdash;we shouldn't provide information that is not present in the media.